Vedius Pollio: Biography

 Nevertheless, he retained, at least for a while, the friendship of Augustus, in whose honour he built a shrine or monument at Beneventum.
-On one occasion, Augustus was dining at Vedius' home when a cup-bearer broke a crystal glass.
+On one occasion, Augustus was dining at Vedius's home when a cup-bearer broke a crystal glass.
 Vedius ordered him thrown to the lampreys, but the slave fell to his knees before Augustus and pleaded to be executed in some more humane way.
 Horrified, the emperor had all of Vedius's expensive glasses smashed and the pool filled in.
 According to Seneca, Augustus also had the slave freed; Dio merely remarks that Vedius "could not punish his servant for what Augustus also had done".